ALib C++ Library

 3. Switching Compilation Mode

-As said above, the effort done with this implementation is needed only if a software process uses different data segments for different portions of the code, for example processes which open DLLs on Windows OS.
-As this effort imposes a (small) overhead, the implementation of this class can be switched to a simple implementation version, which just stores the singletons in a static field of the class.
-The implementation is controlled by compiler symbol ALIB_FEAT_SINGLETON_MAPPED.
-On Windows OS the symbol defaults to true, otherwise to false.
+As mentioned above, this implementation is necessary only if a software process uses different data segments for different portions of the code, such as processes that load DLLs on Windows OS.
+Since this approach introduces a small overhead, the implementation can be switched to a simpler version that stores the singletons in a static field of the class.
+This behavior is controlled by the compiler-symbol ALIB_FEAT_SINGLETON_MAPPED, which defaults to true on Windows OS and false otherwise.

-Changing these defaults could be done for the following reasons:
+You might consider changing these defaults for the following reasons:

-• ALib is used on GNU/Linux, but the debug features for listing all singletons created (described below) should be used.
-In this case, for the purpose of debugging, ALIB_FEAT_SINGLETON_MAPPED=1 may be passed to the compiler to switch compilation to use the hash map, even though this is otherwise not needed for that platform.
+• If ALib is used on GNU/Linux and you want to utilize the debug features for listing all created singletons (described below), you can pass ALIB_FEAT_SINGLETON_MAPPED =1 to the compiler to enable the hash map, even though it's not necessary for that platform.

 4. Usage